kujiranodanna/BME680_driver/README.md

 # This repository is now deprecated and no longer maintained.
-Kindly refer to the new repository for the BME680 and BME688 snesors.
+Kindly refer to the new repository for the BME680 and BME688 sensors.
 https://github.com/BoschSensortec/BME68x-Sensor-API

 # BME680 sensor API